celestiaorg/docs/developers/blobstreamx-proof-queries.md

 1. Verify inclusion proof of the transaction to Celestia data root
 2. Prove that the data root tuple is committed to by the BlobstreamX smart contract

-We can be sure that the data was published to Celestia.
+We can be sure that the data was published to Celestia, and then rollups can proceed with their normal fraud proving mechanism.

 :::tip NOTE
 The above proof constructions are implemented in Solidity,